 There are so many deals for new customers at these sportsbooks right now, listing all of them would require thousands upon thousands of words.
 Many are offering special markets and odds boosts just for this first week of the NFL season, and you can use the deals on the Ravens’ game if you like.

-Several operators are also offering risk-free first bets and deposit matches for new customers.
+Several operators also offer bonus first bets and deposit matches for new customers.
 Our sister sites have stellar breakdowns of the best offers for each jurisdiction.
-Check out the appropriate links depending on where you plan to put your bets down.

 Most of the BetMGM and Caesars promos available in the other jurisdictions are valid for use in DC as well.
 So, how do things look for Baltimore on Monday night and beyond for 2021?